jerryyf/aaaafuzzer/README.md

 been more in-depth, focusing a bit more on other vulnerabilities at a higher level such as format strings and logic errors.

+Although we did not have time to properly implement something awesome, we had an idea to create a front-end where users are able to drop binary files in, and our fuzzer would run, attempting to find vulnerabilities.
+Found vulnerabilites would then be printed into a file, which would then be given to the user.

+# If we can, replace first sentence with: We were able to implement a simple
+# version of code coverage.
+However, we did not have time to integrate
+# this with our fuzzer, which (<- replace from there) would greatly inrease the efficiency of our fuzzing ...
+# if we can't get code coverage.
 We were unable to figure out code coverage, but if this were to be implemented it would greatly increase the efficiency of our fuzzing through coverage based mutation, which would ensure that all paths are covered.